Grandma Wong was a key figure in Hong Kong's protest movement - until she disappeared - KESQ

 All of this may attract the ire of the Hong Kong authorities but it is a risk she says she is willing to take.

-“It’s impossible for me to quiet,” she says.
+“It’s impossible for me to be quiet,” she says.
 “I’m ready to go to jail again.”

 Comments